-The area in my house where I’m the most concerned about cleanliness is the kitchen.
+The area in my house where I’m the most concerned about cleanliness in the kitchen.
 I’m sure this is true for most people.
 I wouldn’t call myself a neat freak or germaphobe, but I do like to keep my house clean and tidy–especially in the room where our food is prepared!

 Today I’m sharing a super powerful, grease cutting, disinfecting cleaner that is perfect for the kitchen (as well as many other rooms in the house!)
 It works better on greasy stovetops and stubborn countertop stains than any other cleaner I have ever used.
-It really put my store-bought kitchen cleaners to shame, and cost me pennies to make.
+It really put my store-bought kitchen cleaners to shame and cost me pennies to make.

 Just like the window cleaner and hand soap I shared last week, this is an extremely easy cleaning recipe to make, using items that many of us already have on hand.

 All you will need is white vinegar, the peels from several oranges (or other citrus fruits), a Fruit and Vegetable Electric mixer, a glass container, and time.

 I usually use only orange peels to make my citrus vinegar, but this recipe would work well with lemon peels, lime peels, grapefruit peels, or any combination of them.

 Fill your glass container with orange (or your preferred citrus) peels.
 You can really pack them in–the more peels the more citrus oils, and better cleaning power you will get!